 I have a question or comment I’d like to share.
 What should I do?

-We have a general communication card you can use to ask questions and share prayer requests.
-These cards can be found in "The Weekly" and in the lobby area.
+We have a Connect Card you can use to ask questions and share prayer requests.
+These cards can be found at the Welcome Desk in the lobby area.
 After you complete it, place it in the offering basket or in the communication box at the back of the auditorium and we promise we'll get it and respond to you.
-You can also call the church office during the week (512.305.3705) or send us a general email to the church (see contact us) or specifically email staff members (their addresses are on our staff page).
+You can also call the church office during the week (512.305.3705) or send us a general email to the church, or specifically email staff members (their addresses are on our staff page).